 Personal information is used to identify the payor or recipient.
 For example, if the recipient calls FMEP requesting a new personal identification number (PIN), we need to verify the recipient’s identity before mailing out that information.

-The payor’s personal information may be disclosed if enforcement action is necessary, such as providing a Social Insurance Number to an employer for a Notice of Attachment or a date of birth to ICBC for Driver’s Licence Withholding.
+The payor’s personal information may be disclosed if enforcement action is necessary, such as providing a Social Insurance Number to an employer for a Notice of Attachment or a date of birth to ICBC for Driver’s Licence Cancellation.